Definitions and Examples of reality, truth

 Learn when and how to use these words with these examples!

 The state of things as they actually exist, rather than as they may appear or might be imagined.

-The harsh reality of the situation was that they were running out of time and had to act fast.
+The reality of the situation was that they were running out of time and had to act fast.